Method of images for one-dimensional discrete random walk under a reflecting barrier: Abstract

 \section{Abstract}

 The transition probability for a one-dimensional discrete symmetric random walk under a reflecting barrier was once given by the method of images.
 [S. Chandrasekhar, Rev. Mod.
 Phys.
 15, 1 (1943).]
 However, several inconsistencies have been reported when the method of images is applied in cases where a reflecting barrier is considered, even after the exact solution has been obtained.
 Here, we explicitly show that the method of images becomes applicable if the image position is shifted.
+We also discuss the implication to the fluctuation theorem in infinite discrete lattice models.